 The park already has a number of amenities available, including a large common area for all dogs, a dog agility course, a shaded BBQ area, pathways, shade trees, a smaller fenced area to separate dogs, park benches and lake frontage.

-Suggested improvement works will ensure the park is designed in line with Council’s vision of ‘A Place for People’, while catering for the needs of their canine companions.
+Suggested improvements have been incorporated into a Stage 1 Works final plan.
+They ensure the park is designed in line with Council’s vision of ‘A Place for People’, while catering for the needs of their canine companions.

-The design takes into consideration safety, separating activity areas and maintaining pedestrian access points.
+The design took into consideration safety, separating activity areas and maintaining pedestrian access points.
 The dog park has been designed to:

 - help disperse dog activity across the park